 Rosell Boher Lodge

 Rosell Boher Lodge is one of the newer and best wine hotels in Mendoza.
-It is located in Agrelo area, surrounded by vineyards and facing the stunning Andes Mountain Range (Cordillera de los Andes).
+It is located in the Agrelo area, surrounded by vineyards and facing the stunning Andes Mountain Range (Cordillera de los Andes).

-It comprises a large guest house with four luxury rooms, as well as three boutique bungalows (Villa), each with their own jacuzzi and firepit.
+It comprises a large guest house with four luxury rooms, as well as three boutique bungalows (Villa), each with its own jacuzzi and firepit.
 All of them with breathtaking views of the Andes from every angle, and spacious outside seating areas.
 There is also a lake/pond adding detail to the overall view.

-The central area is also spacious and peacefulness.
+The central area is also spacious and peaceful.
 You can enjoy gourmet food, including lunch and a three-course dinner.
 And of course, you have a great wine selection as part of the tasting.
 I would recommend trying their sparkling wine as well, which is produced from Chardonnay, Pinot and Meunier.